mwtoews/surface-water-network/README.md

 # Surface water network

-Creates surface water network to be used for MODFLOW's SFR.
+Creates surface water network, which can be used to create MODFLOW's SFR.

 ## Python packages